testsigmahq/testsigma-docs/src/pages/docs/integrations/collaboration/google-chat.md

 ---
 title: "Integrating Google Chat with Testsigma for test run notifications"
-meta_desc: "How to configure a Google Chat channel to receive notifications about Test Results in real-time from Testsigma"
+metadesc: "How to configure a Google Chat channel to receive notifications about Test Results in real-time from Testsigma"
+noindex: false
 order: 16.23
 page_id: "Integrating Google Chat with Testsigma for test run notifications"
 warning: false